Carbon monoxide: Urban pollution

-Carbon monoxide is a temporary atmospheric pollutant in some urban areas, chiefly from the exhaust of internal combustion engines (including vehicles, portable and back-up generators, lawnmowers, power washers, etc.), but also from incomplete combustion of various other fuels (including wood, coal, charcoal, oil, paraffin, propane, natural gas, and trash).
+Carbon monoxide is a temporary atmospheric pollutant in some urban areas, chiefly from the exhaust of internal combustion engines (vehicles, portable and back-up generators, lawnmowers, power washers, etc.), but also from incomplete combustion of various other fuels (including wood, coal, charcoal, oil, paraffin, propane, natural gas, and trash).

 Large CO pollution events can be observed from space over cities.

 Role in ground level ozone formation

-Carbon monoxide is, along with aldehydes, part of the series of cycles of chemical reactions that form photochemical smog.
+Along with aldehydes, carbon monoxide is part of the series of cycles of chemical reactions that form photochemical smog.
 It reacts with hydroxyl radical (^{•}OH) to produce a radical intermediate ^{•}HOCO, which rapidly transfers its radical hydrogen to O2 to form peroxy radical (HO2^{•}) and carbon dioxide.
 Peroxy radical subsequently reacts with nitrogen oxide (NO) to form nitrogen dioxide (NO2) and hydroxyl radical.
 NO2 gives O(^{3}P) via photolysis, thereby forming O3 following reaction with O2.

 Since hydroxyl radical is formed during the formation of NO2, the balance of the sequence of chemical reactions starting with carbon monoxide and leading to the formation of ozone is: